turingschool/try-turing/backend-online/pre-work/index.md

     <br>

     <h3>You Try</h3>
-    <p>Create a file in your repl account, and "puts" several values out to the console.
+    <p>In your repl, "puts" several values out to the console.
 Run the file and observe the output.</p>
     <p>Now, instead of using the <code class="try-it-code">puts</code> command, use <code class="try-it-code">print</code>.
 Observe the difference in the output.</p>
     <p><em><span role="img" aria-label="raised hand"🖐🏼</span> If you need help or want to feel confident in your work, <a href="https://repl.it/@turingschool/you-try-1-solution" target="blank">here is a working solution</a>.</em></p>
     <div class="help-container">